top of page

 June is widely travelled and open-minded, with a deep respect for diversity and human

-body shape/size, marital status, education, profession, genetics, or disability.
+national origin, body shape/size, marital status, education, profession, genetics, or disability.
 June (she/her) is a LGBTQIA+ ally and acknowledges and respects the diversity of bodies, abilities, genders and relationships.
 June provides trans affirming care.

 June aims to be punctual to appointments, as she respects and understands that clients have busy lives and other obligations.